A process guide for managing the monthly MSBuild release lifecycle and its integration into Visual Studio.

 ❌ Blindly the most recent {{THIS_RELEASE_VERSION}}.0-preview-* on dotnet-toolsAfter vs{{THIS_RELEASE_VERSION}} branches, main keeps producing {{THIS_RELEASE_VERSION}}.0-preview-* until this main-bump PR merges — so the most recent feed entries may be {{NEXT_VERSION}}-content builds wearing {{THIS_RELEASE_VERSION}} branding.
 Picking one drifts the API baseline forward and silently hides real compat breaks.

-Determinized (preferred): run the helper, which does all of the below mechanically (requires az login with devdiv access):
+Procedure: run the helper — it does the whole resolution mechanically (requires az login with devdiv access):

 pwsh ./scripts/Get-PackageValidationBaseline.ps1 -ThisReleaseVersion {{THIS_RELEASE_VERSION}}